 When you build an email list, you can get more people to subscribe to receive your emails.

-You should know from the beginning that your email list will become one of the most important ingredients of your affiliate marketing blogging success.
+You should know from the beginning that your email list will become one of the essential ingredients of your affiliate marketing blogging success.

 So here are the reasons why you should start with list building from the very beginning: